AGE-Net: Spectral--Spatial Fusion and Anatomical Graph Reasoning with Evidential Ordinal Regression for Knee Osteoarthritis Grading: Related Work

 \subsection{Ordinal regression and ranking constraints}

-KL grading is inherently \emph{ordinal}: errors are not equally harmful (e.g., predicting Grade~4 as Grade~3 is less severe than as Grade~0), and adjacent grades often differ only by subtle radiographic cues.
-Consequently, casting KL grading as a standard multi-class classification problem can produce decision boundaries that ignore monotonicity, yield \emph{label-incoherent} predictions across thresholds, and behave unstably in boundary cases where inter-reader variability is common.
+KL grading is an intrinsically \emph{ordinal} endeavor \cite{chen2019fully} \cite{niu2016ordinal}: classification errors are fundamentally asymmetrical (e.g., misdiagnosing a Grade 4 instance as Grade 3 is clinically less catastrophic than classifying it as Gradeset 0), and adjacent grades are frequently demarcated by microscopic radiographic nuances.
+Consequently, formulating KL grading as a canonical, unconstrained multi-class classification problem engenders decision boundaries that blindly dismiss structural monotonicity, resulting in \emph{label-incoherent} predictions and algorithmic instability when confronting boundary cases characterized by high inter-reader variability.

-A typical ordinal learning strategy reformulates a $K$-grade problem into $K\!-\!1$ ordered binary subproblems with shared representation, such that the predicted probabilities are \emph{rank-consistent} across thresholds.
-CORAL~\cite{cao2020coral}, for example, enforces consistent ordering by learning a single latent score with multiple ordered cutpoints (or equivalently, multiple binary heads with constrained weights), thereby encouraging monotone cumulative predictions.
-Alternative approaches treat ordinality via regression to a continuous severity score followed by discretization; while simple, they may underutilize the discrete threshold structure and can be sensitive to class imbalance and heteroscedastic noise.
+A prevalent ordinal learning strategy mitigates this by fragmenting a $K$-grade hierarchy into $K\!-\!1$ ordered binary sub-tasks with shared latent representations, theoretically ensuring rank-consistent probabilities \cite{frank2001simple}.
+Architectures such as CORAL\cite{cao2020coral} operationalize this by optimizing a singular latent score across multiple ordered cutpoints, actively enforcing monotonic cumulative predictions.
+Conversely, direct regression to a continuous severity score followed by hard discretization, while computationally elegant, often underutilizes the discrete threshold taxonomy and exhibits vulnerability to heteroscedastic noise and extreme class imbalances\cite{gutierrez2015survey}.

-Complementary to threshold-based formulations, \emph{pairwise ranking constraints} enforce ordering at the sample level.
-Given two radiographs $(x_i, y_i)$ and $(x_j, y_j)$ with $y_i > y_j$, a ranking loss penalizes violations of the desired order by encouraging the model score $s(\cdot)$ to satisfy $s(x_i) \ge s(x_j) + m$, where $m \ge 0$ is a margin.
-In practice, the loss can be implemented with a hinge form,

-or a smooth logistic alternative.
-Such constraints are attractive because they (i) directly encode the monotonic prior, (ii) can be selectively applied to \emph{valid} grade-separated pairs (e.g., adjacent-only or $\lvert y_i-y_j\rvert \ge 1$), and (iii) mitigate boundary ambiguity by emphasizing relative ordering rather than absolute class identity.
-These properties make pairwise ranking a practical add-on to ordinal regression for KL grading, especially under noisy labels and imbalanced grade distributions.